 The next tab configures support for the TLS and SSL protocols that are used to provide secure connections over TCP/IP links.

-These protocols are required if you intend to use HTTPS with Crimson's web server, or if you intend to access secure mail servers or cloud providers...
+These protocols are required if you intend to use HTTPS with Crimson's web server, or if you intend to access secure mail servers.